genterist/openMRS-Security/Capstone/FINAL.md

 * https://packetstormsecurity.com/files/134698/OpenMRS-2.3-1.11.4-Cross-Site-Scripting.html
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/2-AttackModelling/picture/10.PNG)

 It’s found by the provided URL.
-We first search by google if there is any vulnerability history with openMRS vulnerability and found there are some( the first curl).
+We first search by Google if there is any vulnerability history with openMRS vulnerability and found there are some( the first curl).
 Then we use packet storm to find the details.

 ## Are these commonly-occurring vulnerabilities?
 Yes, these are commonly-occurring vulnerabilities.
 Because most of the application should have a log in and registration process.
 Mostly, the application focused on the log in part and ignore other important part such as registration.